Red Canary Song Has Supported Asian American Workers, Long Before Atlanta

 On Nov.
 25, 2017, Yang Song, a massage worker in Flushing, Queens, fell four stories to her death during a police raid.
 New York Police Department officers were attempting to arrest her for alleged sex work, and she had climbed out of a window while trying to flee law enforcment.
 In the aftermath of Song’s untimely death, her family shared that she had allegedly been sexually assaulted by an undercover police officer, and NYPD officers were harassing, blackmailing, and coercing her into becoming an “informant.”

-Immediately, protestors and community organizers rallied out of the 109th precinct and held vigils for Song.
+Immediately, protestors and community organizers rallied outside of the 109th precinct and held vigils for Song.
 And it was at the inaugural vigil that mutual aid organization Red Canary Song was born, with the immediate goal of providing legal and financial support for Song’s family.

 Advertisement